-SSA will use OPM's data to administer the Government Pension Offset (GPO) provision.
+The Social Security Administration (SSA) will use the Office of Personnel Management's (OPM) data to administer the Government Pension Offset (GPO) provision.
 SSA will match OPM's civil service benefit and payment data, including death data, with SSA's records of beneficiaries receiving Social Security spouse's benefits.
 These beneficiaries may be subject to reduction of their benefit when the beneficiary is also receiving a government pension based on employment not covered under Social Security.
-SSA will match the OPM data to verify information provided (or identify information that should have been provided) by the SSA beneficiary at the time of initially applying for Social Security benefits, and on a continuing basis, to ensure that any reduction in Social Security benefits is based on the current pension amount.
+SSA will match the OPM data to verify information provided (or identify information that should have been provided) by the SSA beneficiary at the time of initially applying for Social Security benefits, and well as on a continuing basis, to ensure that any reduction in Social Security benefits is based on the current pension amount.

-SSA is required by the Act to reduce spouse's benefits of certain beneficiaries who receive a government pension based on their own noncovered earnings.
-SSA must rely on the beneficiary to report the receipt of a pension, as well as increases in the pension amount.
-Information from OPM is the only means available for verifying receipt and amount of civil service pensions.
-The most cost effective and efficient way to obtain pension information is via the computer match.
+SSA is required by the Social Security Act to reduce spousal benefits of certain beneficiaries who receive a government pension based on their own noncovered earnings.
+SSA must rely on the beneficiary to report the receipt of a pension, as well as any increases in the pension amount.
+Information from OPM is the only means available for verifying both the receipt and amount of civil service pensions.
+SSA and OPM have determined that the most cost-effective, comprehensive, and efficient way to obtain pension information is via the computer match.
+No other administrative activity can efficiently accomplish this purpose.

-SSA estimates that the matching operation will result in gross savings of \$10,978,730 for SSA, with estimated SSA costs of \$844,065.
-The resulting benefit-to-cost ratio is 13 to 1.
+SSA estimates that the matching operation will result in gross savings of \$4,457,551 for SSA, with estimated SSA costs of \$624,671.
+The resulting benefit-to-cost ratio is 7.13 to 1.
 OPM does not expect any savings for any OPM programs resulting from the matching program.